 Symptoms Of A Bad Fuel Pump

-Your 3.2L Isuzu Rodeo's engine needs 3 things to start and these are: air, fuel and spark.
-It's the fuel pump's job to provide the fuel the engine needs.
+Your 3.2L Isuzu Rodeo's engine needs three things to start and they are: air, fuel and spark.
+It's the job of the fuel pump to provide the fuel that the engine needs.

-Over the years I've noticed that fuel pumps usually fail in one of two ways.
-In the most common type of failure I've seen, the fuel pump fails completely and it stops sending fuel to the engine.
-This causes the engine to crank but not start due to a lack of fuel.
+Over the years, I've found that fuel pumps typically fail in one of two ways.
+The most common type of failure I've seen involves the fuel pump failing completely, stopping fuel delivery to the engine.
+This causes the engine to crank but not start due to lack of fuel.

-In the other type failure, the fuel pump still works but it sends only just enough fuel to start the engine but not enough to keep it running optimally.
+In the other type of failure, the fuel pump is still working, but it's delivering just enough fuel to start the engine, but not enough to keep it running optimally.

-This type of failure causes one or more of the following symptoms.
+This type of fuel pump failure causes one or more of the following symptoms.